dependency-check/dependency-check-sonar-plugin/README.md

 Integrates [Dependency-Check] reports into SonarQube v7.6 or higher.

-Please see the [SonarQube 6.x] branch for SonarQube 6.x LTS support.
-The project will try to backport all code from master branch, as long as the LTS version is supported.
-Please see the [SonarQube 5.x] branch for older SonarQube 5.x support.
+The project will try to backport all code from master branch to last supported LTS.
+Please see the [SonarQube 6.x] or [SonarQube 5.x] branch for old supported version.

 About Dependency-Check